cocoakang/thinking-lightstage/README.md

 # Thinking Lightstage
 ## About
-This is an implementation of the neural network presented in [Learning Efficient Illumination Multiplexing for Joint Capture of Reflectance and Shape](http://www.cad.zju.edu.cn/home/hwu/publications/jointcap/project.html).
+This is an implementation of the neural network proposed in [Learning Efficient Illumination Multiplexing for Joint Capture of Reflectance and Shape](http://www.cad.zju.edu.cn/home/hwu/publications/jointcap/project.html).

 ## Usage
 ### System Requirements